-The Group is closely monitoring the situation and taking certain measures to ensure safety and security of the Group staff and an uninterrupted service to customers.
-The Group is taking these measures with the objective to maintain services levels, address customer complaints as they may arise, and continuity meeting client needs as they would do in normal scenarios.
+The Group is closely monitoring the situation and taking certain measures to ensure safety and security of the Group staff and assure uninterrupted service to customers.
+The Group is taking these measures with the objective to maintain services levels, address customer complaints as they may arise, and continuily meet clients' needs as they would do in normal scenarios.

-The Group regularly conducts stress tests to assess the resilience of the statement of position and our capital adequacy.
+The Group regularly conducts stress tests to assess the resilience of the statement of position and its capital adequacy.
 The stress tests are used to consider the Group's risk appetite and to provide insights into financial stability.
-The Group's operations are partially concentrated in economies that are relatively dependent on the price of crude oil.
-As at the end of the financial reporting period, oil prices have witnessed unprecedented volatility.
 The Group is closely monitoring the situation and has activated its risk management practices to manage the potential business disruption COVID-19 outbreak may have on its operations and financial performance.